 - Mix up your titles

 - Measure your clicks – use UTM links

 - Don’t go mad with #hashtags – do your own research to see what works for you

 - Engage with people!
 Don’t forget to be social

 In summary, we love using the 2:2:2 ratio.
 Having a guideline means we can fill out a spreadsheet with loads of content and load it into our social tool.
 We have a strategy where every post is first sent to a customer private group, and then posted out on our other channels too.

-If you’re serious about out driving more traffic to your website from social media and discovering more customers or supporters, then you’ll love our guide on How To Do Twitter Like A Pro.
+If you’re serious about out driving more traffic to your website from social media and discovering more customers then you’ll love our guide on How To Do Twitter Like A Pro.
 It teaches you how to come up with new posts when you think you’re stuck for ideas.